Modify Your Home for Parkinson’s Disease

 Although home assistance for Parkinson’s sufferers is readily available, implementing the basics could well eliminate the need for such action, especially in the early years of the condition.
 For example;

 - Fire hazards are a cause for concern for everyone.
-Removing these can give fantastic peace of mind for all involved.
-Electric blankets and storage heaters are often the cause of home fires, so taking these out of the home could reduce the risk.
+Removing these can give fantastic peace of mind to all involved.
+Electric blankets and storage heaters are often the cause of home fires, so taking these out of the home could reduce the risk in the long term.

-- Getting to the telephone, especially for older sufferers, can be of paramount importance especially in the event of an emergency.
-So, with this in mind it could be a good idea to purchase an easy to use cordless phone so this is to hand at any time of the day.
-Alternatively you could consider purchasing a number of handsets to have around your home so that you are always close to one and never need to rush to pick the phone up.
+- Getting to the telephone, especially for older sufferers, can be of paramount importance, especially in the event of an emergency.
+So, with this in mind, it could be a good idea to purchase an easy-to-use cordless phone so this is to hand at any time of the day.
+View our roundup of the best mobile phones that are great for those who are wanting something that's reliable and simple to use.
+Alternatively, you could consider purchasing a number of handsets to have around your home so that you are always close to one and never need to rush to pick the phone up.
+The choice is up to you, but in this day and age, it’s useful to have a mobile phone as it has so many useful applications that can make one’s life easier.

-- Further to this, having the important numbers that one would need in such an emergency, readily available could be a life saver.
-So, why not put your family, neighbours, police, fire and poison control numbers on stickers and attach to all the phones in the home?
-Leave nothing to chance.
+- Further to this, having the important numbers that one would need in such an emergency, readily available could be a lifesaver.
+So, why not have your family, neighbours, police, fire and poison control numbers noted by the handsets around your home?
+Having these on hand means it’s easy to phone them in a potential emergency.

 Additions to the Home